eitanporat/eitanporat.github.io/content/posts/ergodic theory.md

 author: "Eitan Porat"
 title: "The Ergodic Theorem"
 date: "2023-03-18"
 description: "What is Ergodic Theory?
-In this post, I present some wonderful and intuitive proofs for the ergodic theorems and describe an application of ergodic theory."
+In this post, I present some wonderful and intuitive proofs for the ergodic theorems and describe two applications of the ergodic theorem."
 tags: ["ergodic theory"]
 ShowToc: true
 ShowBreadCrumbs: false